WhySoShady/xm-lib/xm-lib/README.md

 This will allow you to use all my native function remakes in your own code

 ## Support
-I do not provide support but you can add me at `xim.gz` on discord and attempt to get ahold od me
+I do not provide support but you can add me at `xim.gz` on discord and attempt to get ahold of me

 ## Documentation